opentoonz/opentoonz_docs/source/keyboard_shortcuts.rst

 .. note:: The modifier key to perform shortcut operations is Ctrl for Windows, and Cmd () for Mac.

+.. note:: If you press a tool keyboard shortcut and you keep it pressed, you perform a temporary tool selection: when you release the key you will return to the previously selected tool.

 ==========  =  =  =  =  =
 **Tools**   -  -  -  -  -
 ==========  =  =  =  =  =